haziqj/INLAvaan/cran-comments.md

 ## Release summary

+* Removed (possibly) invalid URL note.

-This is a feature and compatibility release.
+* This is a feature and compatibility release.
 It adds LOO and WAIC model-comparison support, extends standard model methods to align more closely with lavaan and blavaan, and improves diagnostics and user messaging.
 The release also maintains compatibility across the supported lavaan series,